Unifying Summary Statistic Selection for Approximate Bayesian Computation: Experiments

-Summaries minimising the EPE are appealing, but a concrete algorithm is required to make them useful in practice.
+Summaries minimizing the EPE are appealing, but a concrete algorithm is required to make them useful in practice.
 We employed a conditional mixture density network (MDN) \citep{Papamakarios2016} with a bottleneck akin to an autoencoder \citep{Kramer1991Autoencoder}.
-A similar approach was used by \citet{Jeffrey2020NeuralSummaries} for summaries fed to a likelihood estimation network.
 The network comprises two parts: First, for fair comparison, we used the same neural compressor as for nonlinear posterior mean estimation.
 Consequently, the number of summaries $q$ is equal to the number of parameters $p$, although, in general, a different number of summaries $q>p$ could be chosen \citep{Chen2021MutualInfo}.
 Second, we extended the network with a conditional MDN to estimate the posterior density given only the summaries.
-The composite network was trained by minimising the Monte Carlo estimate of the EPE defined in \cref{eq:epe-mc-estimate}.
-After training, the bottleneck architecture ensures any information that may be useful for minimising the EPE is captured by the output of the compressor; we dub this approach MDN compression.
-The inference pipeline is illustrated in \cref{fig:experiments}.
+The whole network comprising compressor and MDN was trained end-to-end by minimizing the Monte Carlo estimate of the EPE defined in \cref{eq:epe-mc-estimate}.
+After training, the bottleneck architecture ensures any information that may be useful for minimizing the EPE is captured by the output of the compressor; we dub this approach MDN compression.
+The inference pipeline for all methods is illustrated in \cref{fig:experiments}.
+For MDN compression, the compressor is trained by jointly optimizing a mixture density network on simulated data (shown in red) to minimize the expected posterior entropy.
+Once trained, summaries are extracted and used in ABC like other methods.
+A similar approach was used by \citet{Jeffrey2020NeuralSummaries} for summaries fed to a likelihood estimation network. \citet{Radev2022BayesFlow} used a similar architecture of compression and density estimation networks, although using a normalizing flow for the latter.
+They used 128 summaries which is prohibitively large for ABC.

 For each experiment, we generated a training, validation, and test set by sampling from the prior predictive distribution.
-Neural compressors were trained by mini-batch gradient descent using the Adam optimiser with default parameters and an initial learning rate of $10^{-2}$ \citep{Kingma2015}.
+Neural compressors were trained by mini-batch gradient descent using the Adam optimizer with default parameters and an initial learning rate of $10^{-2}$ \citep{Kingma2015}.
 The learning rate was decreased by an order of magnitude if the loss evaluated on the validation set did not decrease for ten consecutive epochs; training was stopped if it did not decrease for twenty consecutive epochs.